We are committed to the development of your intellect and character.

 - Be in the top 1/2 of their graduating class

 - A recommended minimum of college prep courses in the following:

 Foreign Language, Music, Art: 2 years

 Mathematics (including Algebra and Geometry): 2 years

 - A minimum ACT score of 19 and/or SAT score of 990 (critical reading & math) and/or 64 on the CLT

-Students who do not fully meet the academic requirements for admission are considered if there are factors that point to probable success.
+Students who do not meet the academic requirements for admission are still considered if there are factors that point to their probable success.
 This decision is made by the Admissions Committee.
 These students are encouraged to check out our Compass Program.